Board of Trustees Policy

 - College Operations

-The Personnel Committee will work to develop the rating tool and will collect, synthesize and report on results on an annual basis, to the full Board, no later than the September meeting.
+The Executive Committee will develop the rating tool and will collect, synthesize and report on results on an annual basis, to the full Board, at the September meeting.